junxit/us-congress-bills-113/bill.md

 - **(a)** *In general* Subsection (a) of section 204 of the International Religious Freedom Act of 1998 (22 U.S.C.
 6432b) is amended in the second sentence, by inserting “voting” after “nine”.
 - **(b)** *Compensation* Subsection (b) of section 204 of the International Religious Freedom Act of 1998 (22 U.S.C.
 6432b) is amended by inserting “voting members of the” after “The”.
 - **(c)** *Security clearances* Subsection (e) of section 204 of the International Religious Freedom Act of 1998 (22 U.S.C.
 6432b) is amended by adding at the end the following new sentence: “The Department of State is encouraged to allow Commissioners and Commission staff with the appropriate security clearance access to classified information, in order to fulfill the duties and responsibilities of their positions.”.
+- **(d)** *Application of antidiscrimination laws* Subsection (g) of section 204 of the International Religious Freedom Act of 1998 (22 U.S.C.
+6432b) is amended by inserting “, including discrimination on the basis of religion” after “employment discrimination”.

 ## § 5.
-Authorization of appropriations

-Subsection (a) of section 207 of the International Religious Freedom Act of 1998 (22 U.S.C.
-6435) is amended by striking “2014” and inserting “2019”.

-## § 6.
 Standards of conduct and disclosure

 Paragraph (2) of section 208(d)(2) of the International Religious Freedom Act of 1998 (22 U.S.C.
 6435a(d)(2)) is amended by adding at the end the following new subparagraph:

 > - **(H)** Intern, fellowship, and volunteer programs that are primarily of educational benefit to the intern, fellow, or volunteer.
 Sponsoring private parties may provide compensation and benefits to interns, fellows, and volunteers, provided that no conflict of interest arises.
+The number, duration, and funding source of any such internship, fellowship, or volunteer programs shall be described in the annual financial report required by subsection (e).

-## § 7.
-Termination
+## § 6.
+Extension and termination of authority

+The International Religious Freedom Act of 1998 is amended—

+- **(1)** in subsection (a) of section 207 (22 U.S.C.
+6435), by striking “2014” and inserting “2019”; and
-Section 209 of the International Religious Freedom Act of 1998 (22 U.S.C.
-6436) is amended by striking “September 30, 2014” and inserting “September 30, 2019”.
+- **(2)** in section 209 (22 U.S.C.
+6436), by striking “September 30, 2014” and inserting “September 30, 2019”.